 If you haven’t hit the playground for a few years, you’ll probably notice that some of your old favorites have been updated in appearance or renamed for modern requirements.

 In some cases, certain types of playground equipment have fallen out of favor or the terminology becomes dated because of new safety guidelines.
 Some types of playground equipment have been discontinued altogether for being out of compliance with modern safety standards.
 But even though safety guidelines have changed, that doesn’t mean you won’t see some familiar playground equipment pieces installed on newer sites.

 Merry-go-rounds, also known as roundabouts or carousels, are one of the classic playground fixtures that daredevils love to push to its limits.
-These large pieces of equipment allow kids to hop on and spin around as quick as they can by pushing against the ground to develop momentum.
+These large pieces of equipment allow kids to hop on and spin around as quickly as they can by pushing against the ground to develop momentum.
 While this type of equipment is still fairly common, “merry-go-round” is no longer enough of an umbrella term to cover the many types of spinning playground equipment.

 Merry-go-rounds, and other playground favorites like seesaws and swings and slides, must meet specific guidelines outlined by the United States Consumer Product Safety Commission’s (CPSC) Handbook for Playground Safety.